SF-WDI-LABS/_rails-asset-pipeline/README.md

 Turbolinks is a gem that ships with Rails and that eliminates page refreshes when navigating around your app in the browser.

 This sounds pretty cool, but the downside is that it only loads your assets once, on the first page-load, then it never loads them again.
 This means  **any jQuery events you have set to run on page load won't work on subsequent pages**.
+Turbolinks gives developers new events to listen to in order to get around this, like `"turbolinks:load"`.
+However, most apps the size we're working with won't need this added complexity.
+Plus, it won't hurt to practice jQuery with regular events over the next few weeks.

 **We suggest removing turbolinks for the time being.**